tekknolagi/gecho/README.md

 15. `wover`
     * a = pop(); b = pop(); push(b); push(a); push(b);
     * ( a1 a2 -- a1 a2 a1)
+16. `drop`
+    * Pop top element from stack, show value.
+17. `top`
+    * Push the index of the top of the stack to the stack.
+18. `outascii`
+    * Pop top element of stack and print ASCII character that corresponds to decimal.
+19. `allascii`
+    * Pop all elements of stack and prints ASCII characters that correspond to decimal.
+20. `/`
+    * Pop top two elements from stack; divide lower element by upper element.

 # Examples